fr33bug/PWN/kernel-pwn-notes.md

 Usage: vmlinux-to-elf path-to-vmlinuz path-to-output

-Notice that it will take very long time to finish this process.
+Note that it will take very long time to finish this process.

 Aslo we can use extract-image.sh to extract vmlinux directly from vmlinuz.
 It is much faster than vmlinux-to-elf.